 Set the scene for a memorable evening at one of the most notably romantic, fine dining spots in Las Vegas.
-Floor-to-ceiling windows showcase Eiffel Tower’s stunning surroundings and neighboring water show.
-Your Eiffel Tower Restaurant experience is intended to evoke the same amorous feeling of traveling to the Paris, France landmark.
-The restaurant sits more than 100 feet above the bustling action on the Strip and is located one story under the Eiffel Tower Experience deck.
+Floor-to-ceiling windows showcase the restaurant's stunning surroundings and neighboring water show.
+Your Eiffel Tower Restaurant experience is intended to evoke the same romantic feeling of traveling to the Paris, France landmark.
+The restaurant sits more than 100 feet above the bustling action on the Strip and is located one story under the Eiffel Tower Experience observation deck.

-The critically acclaimed food is as insatiable as the views, so sink into a cozy booth or window-side banquette.
-The food presentation is a feast for the eyes in more ways than one.
-Chef J. Joho’s menu is a carefully curated list of French gems, such as crepes with artichokes and roasted tomato coulis, and Foie Gras Torchon with duck prosciutto, fig and brioche.
+The critically acclaimed food is as amazing as the views, so sink into a cozy booth or window-side banquette.
+The food presentation is a feast for the eyes as well as the stomach.
+Chef J. Joho’s menu is a carefully curated list of French gems, such as crepes with artichokes and roasted tomato coulis, and foie gras torchon with duck prosciutto, fig and brioche.

 What to Eat at this Fine Dining Restaurant:

 - Roast rack of lamb, tarragon jus